eugenp/tutorials/jni/README.md

 ## JNI

-This module contains articles about JNI (the Java Native Interface).
+This module contains articles about the Java Native Interface (JNI).

 ### Relevant Articles: